-It is indeed very difficult to see the small peptide by SDS-PAGE.
-Tris-tricine gel will give you a better resolution.
-If you just want to detect the peptide, Mass Spec is still the best way to confirm the peptide identity.
+However, it can be difficult to detect small peptides using this method.
+In this case, a Tris-tricine gel may provide better resolution.
+If you only need to detect the peptide, Mass Spec is the best way to confirm its identity.

-Small peptide binds less Coomassie brilliant blue than larger protein.
-Thus smaller peptides are harder to detect by coomassie staining or silver staining.
-If you really want to see your peptide on the gel, you can try to load more samples.
-Changing the gel percentage won't help much unless you think your peptide migrated out of the gel.
-You can increase the percentage of cross linker in the regular 17% gel.
-In addition increase the pH of your resolving gel to 9.5 as compared to your regular 8.8.
-Plus, the addition of urea (4-8M) helps sharpen bands.
+Smaller peptides bind less Coomassie brilliant blue than larger proteins, which makes them harder to detect by Coomassie staining or silver staining.
+If you want to see your peptide on the gel, you can try loading more samples.
+However, changing the gel percentage won't help much, unless you think your peptide migrated out of the gel.
+Instead, you can increase the percentage of the crosslinker in the regular 17% gel.
+Also, raising the pH of your resolving gel to 9.5 as compared to your regular 8.8, and adding urea (4-8M) can help sharpen bands.

-If you are going to use western, which is a way more sensitive detection method, please use Western instead of the gel staining.
-However the peptide may simply pass through the membrane.
-If you repeat the experiment, try to put two pieces of membrane and shorter time of transfer (less than 1 hour at 200 mA).
-0.2um pore could be enough.
-You can get smaller pore but that shouldn't be necessary.
-You may want to try semi-dry transfer for 15-20 minutes at the recommended current density (mA/cm2) for the apparatus.
-A short 15 min transfer time works for most of the small peptides.
+If you plan to use a Western blot, which is a more sensitive detection method, it is better to use Western instead of gel staining.
+However, it can still be challenging to detect small peptides efficiently by the conventional Western blotting method because the peptides readily detach from the blotted membrane.
+To improve the detection, you can try using two pieces of membrane, a shorter time of transfer (less than 1 hour at 200 mA), and a 0.2um pore.
+Semi-dry transfer for 15-20 minutes at the recommended current density (mA/cm2) for the apparatus may also work for most of the small peptides.

 If you can plan ahead and synthesize a control small peptide labeled with biotin, you can monitor the transfer process and its ability to bind the membrane with streptavidin-conjugated HRP.

-Please download this protocol for Tricine-SDS-PAGE, which includes efficient methods for Coomassie blue staining, silver staining, and electroblotting.
+For more information on Tricine-SDS-PAGE, including efficient methods for Coomassie blue staining, silver staining, and electroblotting, please download this protocol.

 Download the Protocol